The Highway Code: Essential Changes You Need to Know from January 2022

 • More space should be given when driving at higher speeds.

-5. Positioning in the road when cycling
+5. Positioning on the road when cycling

 Cyclists should make themselves as visible as possible by riding in the centre of their lane on quiet roads, in